Saiyam26/Face-Anti-Spoofing-using-DeePixBiS/README.md

 I have used PyTorch and OpenCV to implement the model.
 This project was heavily derived and inspired from https://github.com/voqtuyen/deep-pix-bis-pad.pytorch

-The Trained model is already up saved as './DeePixBiS.pth' file which can be run on the model.
+The Trained weights is already up saved as './DeePixBiS.pth' file which can be run on the model.

+Training Data has been taken from the NUAA dataset (863 images subset), can be found under data/images.zip